ingram1107/zettel-notes/lit/@Meyer2005.md

 - [x] Item 28: Avoid returning "handles" to object internals
 - [x] Item 27: Minimize casting

-# Understand the ins and outs of inlining
+# Item 30: Understand the ins and outs of inlining

 Inline function could be declared implicitly by declaring the function inside the scope of class declaration or explicitly with the `inline` keyword.
 Although